kgrajski/ercot_dart/README.md

 # ercot_dart

+## Wholesale Energy Markets Data Exploration
-## First Look: ERCOT Real-Time vs DAM Settlement Point Prices Using LZ (Houston) as an Example
+## ERCOT Real-Time vs DAM Settlement Point Prices Using LZ (Houston) as an Example

 This initial analysis explores the hourly differences between ERCOT real-time market (RTM) and day-ahead market (DAM) settlement prices — commonly referred to as **DART** (RTM minus DAM).
 We use **LZ_HOUSTON** as a representative settlement point.
 The focus is exploratory: understanding DART's statistical behavior, periodic structure, and temporal dynamics.